a-sit-plus/signum/docs/docs/features.md

 This is more than a mere lip service, since we (A-SIT Plus GmbH) need this functionality urgently ourselves and are already working on it.

 ### ❋ JVM Attestation
-The JVM supports a custom attestation format, which can carry arbitrary payloads to convey attestation information.
+The JVM supports a custom attestation format, which can convey attestation information inside an X.509 certificate.
 By default, no semantics are attached to it.
 It can, therefore be used in any way desired, although this is highly context-specific.
-For example, if a hardware security module is plugged into the JVM crypto provider (e.g. using PKCS11) and this HSM supports attestation, the JVM-specific attestation format can convey this information.
+For example, if a hardware security module is plugged into the JVM crypto provider (e.g. using PKCS11) and this HSM supports attestation, the JVM-specific attestation format can carry this information.
+WIP!
+If you have suggestions, experience or a concrete use-case where you need this, check the footer and let us know!

 ### ✔* iOS Attestation
 iOS supports App attestation, but no direct key attestation.
 The Supreme crypto provider emulates key attestation through app attestation, by _asserting_ the creation of a fresh public/private key pair inside the secure enclave through application-layer logic encapsulated by the Supreme crypto provider.
-Additional Details are described in [_WARDEN_'s README section on iOS attestation](https://github.com/a-sit-plus/warden?tab=readme-ov-file#ios).
+Additional details are described in the [Attestation](supreme.md#attestation) section of the _Supreme_ manual.

 ## Supported Algorithms